cortes-ciriano-lab/CancerGenomicsCourse_EMBL-EBI/docs/VariantCalling.md

 ## GATK4 - MuTect2
 [MuTect2](https://gatk.broadinstitute.org/hc/en-us/articles/360037593851-Mutect2) call short somatic mutations via local assembly of haplotypes.
 The caller uses a Bayesian somatic genotyping model and uses the assembly-based machinery of [HaplotypeCaller](https://gatk.broadinstitute.org/hc/en-us/articles/360037225632-HaplotypeCaller) (GATK4 germline variant caller).

 MuTect2 is split into different steps to understand better the background noise in the samples and obtain high-quality somatic mutations.
-Computationally, this tool is much slowlier than Strelka2, especially with WGS data.
+Computationally, this tool is much slower than Strelka2, especially with WGS data.
 However, it is one of the most used tools in the field.

 ### Set the environment for running this workflow